Card debut a winner for No. 21 Texas over La-Lafayette 38-18

+AUSTIN, Texas (AP) — The Steve Sarkisian era is off to a good start at Texas behind a new quarterback and a running back finally getting his chance to carry the load for the Longhorns.

-AUSTIN, Texas (AP) — Bijan Robinson scored twice and Hudson Card threw two touchdown passes in his first career start, leading No. 21 Texas to a 38-18 victory over No. 23 Louisiana-Lafayette on Saturday in coach Steve Sarkisian’s Longhorns debut.
+Bijan Robinson scored twice and Hudson Card threw two touchdown passes in his first career start, leading No. 21 Texas to a 38-18 victory over No. 23 Louisiana-Lafayette on Saturday in Sarkisian’s Longhorns coaching debut .

+“I love it man, there’s nothing like winning,” said Sarkisian, a former head coach at Washington and Southern California who was Alabama’s offensive coordinator last season when the Crimson Tide won the national championship.

+Texas hired him to replace Tom Herman, who was fired after four winning seasons and four bowl wins but no Big 12 championships.

 Robinson, who has garnered early attention as a potential all-American this season, scored Texas’ first touchdown on a pass from Card in the first quarter, then punched in another on a 7-yard run on the first possession of the third that put Texas ahead 21-6.

 Robinson finished with 176 total yards rushing and receiving in the kind of all-around game Sarkisian had promised to use.
+He touched the ball 24 times Saturday, more than double his game average last season.

+“Sark said to prepare for anything.
+I feel good,” said Robinson, who also met former Texas Heisman Trophy winner Ricky Williams before the game.

+“He (Williams) just said, ’Go ball out and represent for the guys who have been here before you,’” Robinson said.

 Card, a second-year freshman who won the starting job over fourth-year player Casey Thompson, was 14-of-21 passing for 224 yards and no interceptions.
 He also scrambled out of pressure well and had a 3-yard touchdown run in the third quarter after Louisiana had closed to 21-12.